- What Is A Crankshaft?

 - Any insurance fees or additional services

-Other factors will play a part too.
-Its dimension and weight, along with the distance, will determine the crankshaft's shipping price range.
+Other factors will also play a part.
+The crankshaft's dimension and weight, along with the distance, will determine its shipping price range.

 To calculate this cost, use an online calculator to get a general estimate.
-Then contact several shipping companies for more detailed quotes and compare rates before selecting one for your shipment.
+Then, contact several haulers for more detailed quotes and compare rates before selecting one for your shipment.

 Once you have chosen a shipping company, keep track of your expenses to budget accurately for future shipments.